Zelenskyy says to win the war, US needs to lift limits on striking military targets inside Russia

+Stoltenberg, for his part, argued in support of Ukraine’s call to be allowed to strike more military targets inside Russia, saying that was Ukraine’s right of self-defense.
+He said the war had changed since the early days when the fighting was deeper into Ukrainian territory.

+“Since Russia opened a new front ... the only way to hit military targets, military launchers or airfields that attack Ukraine is to hit military targets in Russian territory,” he said.

-WASHINGTON (AP) — President Joe Biden reaffirmed his commitment to Ukraine's defense on Thursday, announcing a new military aid package on the final day of a NATO summit shadowed by concerns about growing Chinese and North Korean support for Russia's invasion but also angst among Democrats about the American leader's ability to serve another four years.
+The summit has been shadowed by concerns about growing Chinese and North Korean support for Russia's invasion.
+It also has unfolded during a tumultuous American political cycle, with mounting angst among Democrats about Biden's ability to serve another four years.

-“We will stay with you, period,” Biden told Ukrainian President Volodymyr Zelenskky in a meeting.
+Later Thursday, all eyes will be on Biden as he closes out the summit of 32 NATO leaders in Washington with a news conference.
+It will provide a fresh chance for him to prove to the American public that he's capable of serving another term after his shocking debate flop threw the future of his presidency into doubt.

 The Patriot air defense system, the second the U.S. has provided to Ukraine, is one of several Biden announced this week at the NATO summit and is part of a swell of pledges to get weapons to Ukraine to help it fend off Russian attacks, including one this week that hit a children's hospital in Kyiv.